Dr. Makola M. Abdullah, Ph.D.

 Trailblazing HBCU Leader & Champion of Educational Equity

-Dr. Makola M. Abdullah began his Virginia State University (VSU) career in February 2016, bringing with him an unwavering dedication and commitment to excellence.
+Dr. Makola M. Abdullah began his Virginia State University career in February 2016, bringing with him an unwavering dedication and commitment to excellence.
 Upon his appointment, he outlined his core beliefs that became the foundation of his work for VSU: beliefs in God, family, the transformative nature of education, and in Virginia State University.
+With that foundation in mind, Dr. Abdullah and his newly appointed administration began planning the 2020-2025 Strategic Plan: Preeminence with Purpose to chart the University's path to continued growth and excellence.
+His plan set forth the next chapter for VSU, which focused on six areas: Student Opportunity and Access, Academic Excellence, The Holistic Experience for Students, Enhancing the Land Grant Mission of the University, Advancing the VSU Brand and Financial/Operational Effectiveness.

-Under Dr. Abdullah’s leadership, VSU has experienced yearly enrollment growth and the highest retention rate in over twenty years.
+Under Dr. Abdullah, VSU has experienced yearly enrollment growth and the highest retention rate in over twenty years.
 The University also increased the 4-year graduation rate to the highest recorded rate in the University's history.
 In 2023, VSU made history as the first Historically Black College and University (HBCU) ever selected to host a General Election U.S. Presidential Debate.
+That same year, the University announced a new Employee Degree Attainment Program (EDAP) offering tuition assistance for higher education to VSU employees.
+Dr. Abdullah strongly supports the career development of faculty and staff at VSU.

-His leadership has helped VSU gain a reputation as one of the most prestigious HBCUs in the country.
-In 2023, VSU was ranked as the No. 1 HBCU in Virginia by Washington Monthly Magazine and as the No. 13 HBCU nationally by College Consensus.
+Dr. Abdullah's leadership has helped VSU gain a reputation as one of the most prestigious HBCUs in the country.
+In 2023, VSU was ranked as the #1 HBCU in Virginia by Washington Monthly Magazine and as the #13 HBCU nationally by College Consensus.
+VSU also ranked in the top 20% in the "Performers on Social Mobility" list by U.S. News and World Report and in the top 27% of Best Value Universities for International Students, according to Study Abroad Aide, the most comprehensive database of universities in the world.
 In recent years, the University has extended its academic offerings with newly added undergraduate, graduate, and doctoral degrees.
 Additionally, the University offers fully online programs/degrees and a free tuition program for students from area high schools.